How to require two-factor authentication for Dropbox teams

 The information in this article applies to admins on Dropbox team accounts.

 Dropbox team admins can require all or some team members to use two-factor authentication.
-You can do this through the admin console or through your identity management provider if you use single sign-on (SSO).
-Each team member has to enable two-factor authentication on their own account.
-However, you can request that members enable this feature, and then ensure that it stays on once enabled.
+You can do this through the admin console or through your identity management provider if you use single sign-on (SSO)

 How to require two-factor authentication for team member